Environmental Humanities MA or MS Option

 - Project

 Students who select the project option are required to complete at least 27 hours of course work and six hours of thesis credit and completion of a creative or applied project.
 Students prepare a project prospectus in consultation with his or her adviser and the supervisory committee, and after approval, files appropriate paperwork and a copy of the prospectus with EH.
 A public presentation and defense of the project is required in the student's final semester.
-Once the student has completed the revisions suggested by the supervisory committee, and the chair of the committee has signed final paperwork, students must submit both an electronic and bound copy of the project to Environmental Humanities.
+Once the student has completed the revisions suggested by the supervisory committee, and the chair of the committee has approved the final work with the Graduate School, students must submit both an electronic and bound copy of the project to Environmental Humanities.